Buy an Existing Website | Buying Websites Guide

 I’m going to tell you how you can help yourself.
 Many of you are aware of one or two website listing locations such as Flippa.com but here is a list of all the main locations to buy a website.
 Start with a plan.
 You are going to begin by browsing the listings and ruthlessly ignoring those sites that are too new, aren’t making a profit or are blatantly exaggerating their merits (the tone of the seller’s description often gives this away).
 Of the others, you’ll eliminate those that aren’t in your areas of interest, perhaps because you are ideologically opposed to promoting gambling … or because you know nothing about the plus size ladies’ fashions they specialise in.
 It’s important to find a subject that you like and can see yourself commissioning material for or promoting/managing.

-You’ll then do a bit of due diligence (the hows are explained here).
+You’ll then do a bit of due diligence.
 You can often eliminate sites just from doing a few checks on the information provided in public.
 Eliminate them.
 You now come to a core of websites with widely different business models but all seemingly good, solid businesses.
 This is your shortlist.

 Then comes the interesting bit: learning about them for free.
 When a seller lists a site, he has to provide information that he wouldn’t normally dream of disclosing.
 He puts into the public domain intimate details about the finances of his business, he gives people access to his traffic stats, he even downloads Adsense CSVs and provides them for free to interested buyers.
 He goes further.
 He’ll discuss the running and management of the site, explain what’s required, address concerns, answer questions and generally be very helpful.
 He’ll practically teach you what makes the business tick.
 He gives you all the ammunition you need to set up a competing website!